 Wipe each time:

 Don’t let the water seat on the blade for long.
-Because even if the blade claims to be stainless, water will leave marks on the blade resulting in corrosion and bluntness.
+Because even if the edge claims to be stainless, water will leave marks on the module resulting in corrosion and bluntness.
 So definitely wipe off the knife with a dry kitchen towel immediately after rinsing off.
 Wipe the blade pointing the sharp edge away from you.
-Starting from the flat side to the sharp end.
+Starting from the flat side to the abrupt end.

 Don’t leave the knife to air dry in the rack.